jahanalem/LinkedIn2GitHub/0054_LiliShop-Security-02-MFA.md

 }
 ```

+After the user leaves this screen, the backend will never return these exact codes again — the value is only ever included in this one API response.
+If they're lost before being saved, the account would need a fresh set generated.
+That's technically possible through the same backend method described in Section 5.4, though there's currently no self-service "regenerate" screen in the UI for it.

 ### 7.3 The Verify Component

 `mfa-verify.component` handles entering the code during a normal login.
 Its job is simple: take the code, re-post the *whole* login, and check the result.